 In the end Earl P. Dorr seems to have hoodwinked himself—believing in his own elaborate fabrication simply because he had invested so much time and energy into inventing the story.
 After all, even Ray Dorr commented that his uncle had a “vivid imagination.”
 Was Dorr a clever liar that ended up believing his own ruse?
 That he continued searching for another entrance into the Mojave’s mythic River of Gold well into the 1940s—even after his Crystal Cave Mining Corporation partners gave up on the endeavor and the 1942 NPS report confirmed that it was improbable suggests that there was something Dorr was after or even possibly hiding.
 Whatever it was, though, Dorr ended up taking that secret to his grave.

 I would like to thank Anna Garcia, principal water resources hydrogeologist at the Mojave Water Agency for sharing her extensive research archive on Kokoweef.
-Very special thanks goes out to Ralph Lewis and Bob Reynolds for sharing insights and personal stories related to this fascinating legend.
+Special thanks goes out to Ralph Lewis and Bob Reynolds for providing their insights and personal stories related to this fascinating legend.